ufs-community/ufs-srweather-app/README.md

 For the most up-to-date instructions on how to clone the repository, build the code, and run the workflow, see: https://github.com/ufs-community/ufs-srweather-app/wiki/Getting-Started

 UFS Development Team.
-(2021, February 25).
+(2021, March 4).
 Unified Forecast System (UFS) Short-Range Weather (SRW) Application (Version v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.4534994